somashekarg/dotnetcore2.postgres.buildpack/README.md

-# .NET Core 2.x Buildpack for Heroku with Heroku Postgres by Softtrends
+# .NET Core 2.x Buildpack for Heroku with Heroku Postgres
 ## by Softtrends LLC

 This .Net Core 2.x Buildpack is provided by Softtends and it adds full support for Heroku Postgres<br>